NASA: Debris From India's Anti-Satellite Test Raised Threat To Space Station

 But another danger, he said, is that "when one country does it, then other countries feel like they have to do it, as well."

 With the test, India announced its arrival as a space power, in the words of Prime Minister Narendra Modi.
-But it's joining a neighborhood that's been increasingly clouded by space junk — and in arriving, India scattered dangerous new debris into orbit.
+But it's joining a neighborhood that has been increasingly clouded by space junk — and in arriving, India scattered dangerous new debris into orbit.

 #MissionShakti is special for 2 reasons:— Chowkidar Narendra Modi (@narendramodi) March 27, 2019